-In the same way musicians imagine chords and notes in music they write themselves, sound designers can build enough familiarity with effects and processing to imagine how things will sound when altered with EQ, filters, chorus, reverb and any other process they are familiar with.
+In the same way musicians imagine chords and notes in music they write themselves, sound designers can build enough familiarity with effects and processing to imagine how sounds will change when altered with EQ, filters, chorus, reverb, and any other process they are familiar with.

 This is an important skill not only for mixing but also for guiding your creativity when experimenting.
 You’re probably already doing this without realizing it.

 It’s ok if you’re starting out and don’t have enough familiarity with the specifics to know how to achieve exactly what you’re imagining.

 You’ll be surprised how quickly you pick it up, the more you practice the more it becomes a reflex rather than a head-scratcher.

 2. Save Your Effect Racks/Chains